 Henlawson is a tiny town located in the state of West Virginia.
 With a population of 353 people and just one neighborhood, Henlawson is the 226th largest community in West Virginia.
-Henlawson has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Henlawson was built prior to World War II, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Henlawson is generally considered to be a blue-collar town.
-0.00% of the Henlawson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Henlawson, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Henlawson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Henlawson is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Henlawson who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 0.00 minutes getting to work every day.